Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                0 batching is disabled and messages are sent as soon as notifications arrive.
                                Default: `50`.
+      --rdb, --removedupsinbatch, --RemoveDuplicatesFromBatch[=VALUE]
+                             Use this option to remove values with the same node id from batch messages in legacy `Samples` mode.
+Sends only the latest value as per the value's source timestamp.
+                               Only applies to `Samples` mode, otherwise this setting is ignored.
+                               Default: `False` (keep all duplicate values).
       --ms, --maxmessagesize, --iothubmessagesize, --IoTHubMaxMessageSize=VALUE
                              The maximum size of the messages to emit.
 In case the encoder cannot encode a message because the